 So I get up, and I feel like shit.
 I mean you’ve got no idea.
 I can’t even puke my guts up and get it over with.
 Dry heaves are the best I can manage.
 Booze and court ordered atypical antipsychotics make for a whole different kind of hangover, baby.
 It’s like being in a food processor with the pulse setting cycling on/off on/off on/off on/off into infinity with Celine Dion and Michael Bublé sitting on your couch singing Don Ho tunes.
 At times like these, command hallucinations are redundant.
 I don’t need the dark shadow in the corner telling me to go downtown with a meat cleaver, but at least if it did it might ground me.

 But I’m outta bed now.
 That’s my point.
 And I’m stumbling round like a fool.
 I even bounce off of the walls a couple of times.
 And I’m hungry.
 So I open the fridge and there’s the cheese.
 It’s orange and it glistens in its plastic wrap.
 It sits alone on a shelf in my otherwise empty refrigerator saying, I’m all you got, baby.
 Eat me.
-I reach in and gab it.
-Then there’s a knock at my door.
+So, I reach in and gab it, and then there’s a knock at my door.

 When I first met my neighbour Myron, I had one of those uh-huh moments.
 I remember looking at him and thinking, my god, the eugenicists were right!
-My thoughts rarely have exclamation marks but that one did.
+(My thoughts rarely have exclamation marks, but that one did.)
 Over time, I’ve come to know his knock.
-It was him at the door.
+It was him at the door, for sure.
 I closed my eyes with the cheese in my hand.
-What were the chances that if I stood perfectly still and didn’t make sound he’d go away?
+What were the chances that if I stood perfectly still, and didn’t make sound he’d go away?
 He knocked again.

 Knock knock knock.
 “You in there, Nick?
 Got any weed?
 Nick?
 You home?”
 Rap rap rap.
 “Let’s smoke a joint, man.
 I’m feeling all strung out.”